 Of course, everyone has their own version of the rules and that’s totally fine!
 This is just how I approached the analysis.

-In order to determine which Pokémon games are the best for a Single Type Run I had to design a categorizing system that was nonsubjective.
-What’s more, I had to find a simple but effective rating system that can satisfy all 406 possible combinations between typing and the games.
+In order to determine which Pokémon games are the best for a Monotype Run I had to design a categorizing system that was nonsubjective.
+What’s more, I had to find a simple but effective rating system that can satisfy all 516 possible combinations between typing and the games.
 This was solved by a dual grading system using numbers and letters.
-Every typing and video game combination has a one letter (A-F) and one number (1-4) grade for how beneficial a Single Type Run would be.
-Numbers indicate a game’s type diversity.
-For instance: 1=At least six unique catchable Pokémon, all weaknesses are neutralized/covered; 2=At least six unique catchable Pokémon; 3=Three-to-five unique catchable Pokémon; 4=Only one-to-two unique catchable Pokémon.
-Letters indicate how early you can catch a Pokémon: A=First Pokémon you can catch is before the first gym; B=Between the first-second gym; C=Between the second-third gym; D=Between the third-fifth gym; F=After the fifth gym.
-For example, if you were to do a Ground type run in Pokémon Red, you would have a 2A rating (i.e., you can catch at least six Ground type Pokémon and the first Pokémon you can catch is before the first gym (the Nidorans)).
+Every typing and video game combination has a letter (S-F) and number grade for how beneficial a Monotype Run would be.
+Numbers indicate a game’s type diversity by the amount of unique Pokémon of that type you can catch.
+Letters indicate how early you can catch a Pokémon: S=Your first Pokémon is your starter; A=First Pokémon you can catch is before the 1st gym; B=Between the 1st-2nd gym; C=Between the 2nd-3rd gym; D=Between the 3rd-4th gym; F=After the 4th gym.
+For the Sun and Moon games I used the trials in place of gyms since they acted as similar milestones.
+Finally, the asterisk symbol, “*”, represents a team that neutralizes all the weaknesses.
+For example, if you were to do a Ground type run in Pokémon Red, you would have a 6A rating (i.e., you can catch at least six, fully-evolved Ground type Pokémon and the first Pokémon you can catch, the Nidorans, is before the first gym but you are exposed to your Ice and Water weaknesses).

-The Best and Worst Pokémon Games for a Single Type Run
+The Best and Worst Pokémon Games for a Monotype Run

-The 7th Generation of Pokemon games are also very good.
-Unfortunately, we can’t apply them to the rating system but we can still make some fairly good calls.
-First off, the level of diversity in Sun and Moon rivals ORAS while Ultra Sun and Ultra Moon have a team diversity almost on par with X and Y. This means that many types are quite feasible for a Single Type Run although I would hesitate to choose Rock or Dragon types due to their availability of the end of the first island.
+Sun, Moon, and USUM are really good.
+First off, the level of diversity in Sun and Moon rivals ORAS while Ultra Sun and Ultra Moon have a team diversity almost on par with X and Y. This means that many types are quite feasible for a Monotype Run although I would hesitate to choose Rock or Dragon types due to their availability of the end of the first island.
 Ice types are actually doable in the game thanks to Crabrawler which is a welcome change of pace for them!
 For more information about Sun and Moon and its sequels check out my in-depth article here.

-The Best and Worst Types for a Single Type Run
+The Best and Worst Types for a Monotype Run

-If you don’t want Normal I would then recommend a Water type Run (although Ground, Bug, and Flying are also good).
+If you don’t want Normal I would then recommend a Water type Run (although Ground, Bug, Fighting, Fairy, and Flying are also good).
 Again, their commonality and low amount of weaknesses make them a great type to do a Run.
 Water/Ground and Water/Flying Pokémon are surprisingly common and are introduced in almost every generation.
 These two potent combos cover Water type’s weaknesses and more than help you have a good time.
+Also, the Water type has the most superb ratings, a *6S or better, out of any type!
+As Water type is one of the key starters in most of the games, it’s no wonder that Water teams are easy and fun to do.
 If I were to recommend some games they would be Pokémon Sapphire, Emerald, and Alpha Sapphire.
 Pick Mudkip as your starter (Water/Ground), catch a Lotad (Water/Grass) in Route 102, and Wingull (Water/Flying) in Route 104 and you are set.
 From there, you are given a huge range of great Water Pokémon.
 Some off the top of my head are Gyarados, Crawdaunt, Sharpedo, Lanturn, Tentacruel, Marill, and Relicanth.

-Ice and Dragon type are the worse types for a Single Type Run.
+Ice and Dragon type are the worst types for a Monotype Run and have an average D+ and C- grade respectively.
 This is not surprising given they are usually available fairly late in the game and their diversity is rather lack luster.
-Surprisingly, Ice type received a 1 rating in Silver and Crystal but is severely marred by their late game status.
-If you want to do an Ice type run go for X and Y. Pick up the Sail Fossil, resurrect Amaura, and start catching some great Ice Pokémon.
+Surprisingly, Ice type neutralizes its weaknesses in GSC but is severely marred by their late game status.
+If you want to do an Ice type run go for SWSH thanks to the extreme early availability of Ice Pokemon in the Wild Area.
 You can also do Pokemon SM and USUM thanks to Crabrawler’s early availability and the nice diversity of Ice types in those games.
-Unfortunately, Dragon type never gets a 1 rating although it has come close.
-As for which game, I’m honestly torn between XY and ORAS.
-On the one hand, you can get a Mega Sceptile/Altaria in ORAS although in X you can get a Mega Charizard X. Tough call.
+The best Dragon game is definitely SWSH thanks to, again, the Wild Area which adds a lot of Dragon Pokemon in the Raids and you can neutralize your weaknesses thanks to Duraludon.

--The worst Single Type Run is probably the Dark Type run in Pokemon LeafGreen and FireRed.
+-The worst Monotype Run is probably the Dark Type run in Pokemon LeafGreen and FireRed.
 You CANNNOT catch ANY Dark Type Pokemon!
 The game doesn’t even allow your Eevee to evolve into one which sucks.
 This easily makes it the worst run in the entire series.

--In general, the third game in a series (Crystal, Emerald, Platinum, B2W2, and USUM) will have an increase in 1A ratings due to an increase in diversity.
+-In general, the sequel game in a series (Crystal, Emerald, Platinum, B2W2, and USUM) will have better runs due to an increase in diversity.
 The only exception to this is Pokémon Yellow.

 -If you want to do a Water type Run in Pokémon Yellow, your first Pokémon will be a Magikarp from the Pokecenter salesman outside of Mount Moon.
 Have fun!

-Link to other Single Type Run Articles (this will slowly update over time)
+Link to other Monotype Run Articles (this will slowly update over time)

 Ultra Sun/Ultra Moon